henrylong719/medical-voice-agent/README.md

 ## Current Status

-The repository is currently in a Phase 4-style state:
+The repository is currently in a Phase 5-style state:

 - **Phase 1 foundations are in place:** schema, seed data, admin APIs, scheduling engine, and time utilities.
 - **Phase 2 agent work is in place:** LangGraph agent, tool calling, patient identification, booking, rescheduling, cancellation, and chat endpoints.
 - **Phase 3 hybrid triage work is in place:** pgvector-backed medical knowledge retrieval plus keyword symptom matching.
 - **Phase 4 multi-agent routing is in place:** Supervisor, Intake, Triage, and Scheduling agents.
+- **Phase 5 guardrails are in place:** deterministic input guardrails for emergencies, medical advice requests, prompt injection, and off-topic messages; output guardrails for unsafe medical advice; and LangSmith PII redaction.

 ---

 ## Upcoming Milestones

-- **Phase 5:** Emergency symptoms trigger an immediate escalation response, and the assistant refuses medical advice while staying in scheduling mode.
 - **Phase 6:** A patient can complete an end-to-end appointment workflow entirely by voice through the browser.
 - **Phase 7:** The project has measurable eval coverage for quality and safety, with regression checks for prompt changes.
 - **Phase 8:** The medical tools are available through an MCP server and usable from an MCP-compatible client.